Lycian Way in Turkey | Complete Trekking Guide ...

 A Bit of Backstory

-This 540km trail follows the footsteps of the ancient Lycians – imagine, walking paths they walked thousands of years ago!
-I remember hiking near Kalkan and stumbling upon a Lycian tomb – talk about a history lesson!
-The route itself was mapped out by a British expat, Kate Clow, back in '99.
-Smart lady.
+This 520-540km trail (exact distance varies with route options) follows the footsteps of the ancient Lycians – imagine walking paths used thousands of years ago.
+I remember hiking near Kalkan and stumbling across a rock-cut Lycian tomb jutting from the clifface – proper Indiana Jones moment.
+The route was mapped by British expat Kate Clow back in 1999, and it’s been drawing hikers from all over ever since.

 Planning Your Trek